-3.2 When considering applications to vary determinations, the Commission must decide whether the determinations, as varied, would be of benefit to the public.
+2.2 When considering applications to vary determinations, the Commission must decide whether the determinations, as varied, would be of benefit to the public.
 Under section 6.3 of the Minister's policy statement, where a carrier requests a variation of a determination to allow it flexibility in operating its capacity and no submission is received about the application, only the criteria in paragraph 4 of the policy statement are applicable.
 Under paragraph 4, the use of entitlements by an Australian carrier that is reasonably capable of obtaining the necessary approvals and of implementing its proposals is of benefit to the public.
-The Commission has previously allocated capacity to Qantas to be used by Jetstar, a wholly-owned subsidiary of Qantas, on the New Zealand route (Decision [2005] IASC 2006 and more recently on a number of other routes including Japan [2006] IASC 209).
+The Commission has previously allocated capacity to Qantas to be used by Jetstar, a wholly-owned subsidiary of Qantas, on the New Zealand route (Decision [2005] IASC 2006).
 Jetstar is now an established international carrier, having operated services on the New Zealand route since December 2005.
-This means that there is public benefit arising from the use of the entitlements on the Japan route.
+This means that there is public benefit arising from the use of the entitlements on the United States route.

-3.3 Under Section 15(2)(e) of the Act, the Commission must include a condition in determinations stating the extent to which the carrier may use that capacity in joint services with another carrier.
-Qantas is proposing to code share on Jetstar-operated services.
+2.3 Under Section 15(2)(e) of the Act, the Commission must include a condition in determinations stating the extent to which the carrier may use that capacity in joint services with another carrier.
+Qantas is proposing to code share on Jetstar-operated services and vice versa.

-3.4 The Commission has considered the issue of code sharing between Qantas and wholly-owned subsidiary companies on several occasions in relation to operations by Australian Airlines, another Qantas subsidiary, including on the Indonesia route - see Decision [2003] IASC 207.
-Similar decisions were made in respect of applications for code sharing on the Malaysia and New Zealand routes ([2003] IASC 205, and [2005] IASC 2006 respectively and recently for Jetstar on the Japan and US routes amongst others, see [2006] IASC 209 and [2006] IASC 208).
+2.4 The Commission has considered the issue of code sharing between Qantas and wholly-owned subsidiary companies on several occasions in relation to operations by Australian Airlines, another Qantas subsidiary, including on the Indonesia route - see Decision [2003] IASC 207.
+Similar decisions were made in respect of applications for code sharing on the Malaysia and New Zealand routes ([2003] IASC 205, and [2005] IASC 2006 respectively).

-3.5 The Commission's position in those cases was that Qantas and Australian Airlines operated in different markets which best matched their product and cost structures and they would be unlikely to compete on price even where both carriers operated on the same route.
+2.5 The Commission's position in those cases was that Qantas and Australian Airlines operated in different markets which best matched their product an cost structures and they would be unlikely to compete on price even where both carriers operated on the same route.
 The Commission concluded that there can generally be expected to be no lessening of public benefit from authorising the parent airline code sharing with the subsidiary airline.
 The Commission considers that the same conclusion is applicable in relation to code sharing between Qantas and Jetstar and will authorise code sharing between Qantas and its wholly-owned subsidiaries.